NSHE Fostering Success Initiative

 NSHE Awarded 1st Walter S. Johnson Foundation Grant: $200,000

-In February 2019, the Walter S. Johnson Foundation awarded NSHE System Administration an initial one-year $200,000 grant, to hire a system-level employee (the NSHE foster youth ambassador) to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions, and to support with other system-level initiative needs.
+In February 2019, the Walter S. Johnson Foundation awarded NSHE System Administration an initial one-year $200,000 grant, to hire a system-level employee to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions, and to support with other system-level initiative needs.

 NSHE Begins 1-Year Walter S. Johnson Foundation Grant Cycle

-NSHE System Administration began their 1-Year $200,000 Walter S. Johnson Foundation grant cycle on March 1, 2019.
-The grant funds were allocated toward the NSHE foster youth ambassador’s salary and fringe benefits, as well as other system-level initiative needs.
+NSHE System Administration began its one-year $200,000 Walter S. Johnson Foundation grant cycle on March 1, 2019.
+The grant funds were allocated toward the salary and fringe benefits for a system-level employee, as well as other system-level initiative needs.

 System-Level Employee Hired

-In July 2019, NSHE hired Foster Youth Ambassador Laura Obrist to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions.
-This includes developing and implementing effective postsecondary education planning, preparation, access, transition, and persistence practices that are formulated to assist young people who have experienced trauma, educational instability, inadequate financial resources, and limited support systems.
+In July 2019, NSHE hired system-level employee Laura Obrist to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions.
+The role is tasked with leading the development and implementation of effective postsecondary education planning, preparation, access, transition, and persistence practices that are formulated to assist young people who have experienced trauma, educational instability, inadequate financial resources, and limited support systems—focusing primarily on securing financial aid and wraparound support for students.

 Initiative Website and Twitter Account Launched